Schedule an Appointment

 Why Marshall?

 Marshall is a community that has been lacking in both fitness and physical therapy resources.
-The Ranch had already established many connections in the neighboring town of Waterloo, so we decided to expand our small personal training studio into a fully operating gym in late 2020.
-We knew we could offer more services with the size of our new facility, so we reached out to Optimal about expanding its physical therapy services through our gym in Marshall.
+The Ranch had already established many connections in the neighboring town of Waterloo so Mara & her husband Max decided to expand their small personal training studio into a fully operating gym in late 2020.
+They knew we could offer more services with the size of the new facility, so Mara reached out to Optimal about expanding physical therapy services through the gym in Marshall.

 EDUCATION